-On an ongoing basis and as a partnership effort, WTI will remain apprised of the activities, interests, and needs for traffic safety culture research both on a National basis and for the TSC-TPF Member states.
-WTI will identify common agency interests and themes which will be provided to Member states prior to the annual collaboration meeting.
+On an ongoing basis and as a partnership effort, the CHSC will remain apprised of the activities, interests, and needs for traffic safety culture research both on a National basis and for the TSC-TPF Member states.
+The CHSC will identify common agency interests and themes which will be provided to Member states prior to the annual collaboration meeting.
 These ideas can then be used as a basis for developing further project ideas.
+In addition, funding for an 18-month, \$350,000 NCHRP project to develop a traffic safety culture research roadmap was approved in 2020.